digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

     - Twist while rotating to fit plastic housing under 2 banks of intake manifold and free of AC lines
     - Rotate coil pack to have all plug connectors facing the driver side of vehicle, and pull gently past vacuum line and AC pressure switch
 1. (optional) test the [Ignition Coil Pack Resistances](#ignition-coil-resistances)
-1. replace the ignition coil pack by performing the reverse of the previous step
+1. Replace the ignition coil pack by performing the reverse of the previous step
-1. done
+1. Done

 ## Ignition Coil Resistances